abubalo/swift-invoice/README.md

 ## API Documentation

-Please refer to the API Documentation for detailed information on how to interact with the InvoiceGenius API.
+Please refer to the API Documentation for detailed information on how to interact with the Swift Invoice API.

 ## Contributing